hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_connection.html.markdown

 * `internet_security_enabled` - (Optional) Should Internet Security be enabled to secure internet traffic?
 Defaults to `false`.

+* `vnet_local_route_override_enabled` - (Optional) whether the Network Virtual Appliance (NVA) in the spoke virtual network (vnet) should be bypassed for traffic destined for the local vnet.
+Defaults to `false`.
+Changing this forces a new resource to be created.

+* `static_route_propagate_enabled` - (Optional) Whether static routes on this connection are automatically propagate to route tables which this connection propagates to.
+Defaults to `true`.

 * `routing` - (Optional) A `routing` block as defined below.

 ---